rgiostri/robustcurvelet/README.md

 Public code of software Robust Curvelet IQA described in article:

 Robust statistics and no-reference image quality assessment in Curvelet domain.

+Published in XIV Workshop de Visão Computacional (WVC 2018), Ilhéus BA, Brazil.

+It is available for consultation at,

 url:

 ### Prerequisites